-In the first evaluation, we train the machine using SNR data extracted from the dataset MV$_4$ of the in-field data from~\cite{hopfer2020nutzen}, and test it over the data set collected in a different portion of the MV network, i.e., dataset MV$_2$.
-The result in Fig.~\ref{fig:Utility_to_Utility} shows a clearly discernible spike in the SMD plot, which is easily detectable by our anomaly detector with little/no false alarm.
-The adjacent Fig.~\ref{fig:Synthetic_to_Utility} demonstrates that training the network with synthetic data, which was generated using $L_3$ according to the procedure explained in Section~\ref{subsec:dataSet}, and testing it with the in-field collected data set MV$_2$ is also able to detect network anomalies.
-The results from Fig.~\ref{fig:Utility_to_Utility} and Fig.~\ref{fig:Synthetic_to_Utility} indicate the robustness of our solution to variations between training and application data.
+In the~first evaluation, we~train~the~machine using SNR data extracted from the~dataset Exp$_\textsf{MV2}$, another MV experimental dataset from~\cite{hopfer2020nutzen}, and~test it~over the~data set collected in~a~different portion of the~MV network, i.e.,~dataset Exp$_\textsf{MV}$.
+The~result in~Figure~\ref{fig:SMD_DF_Robust}a shows a~clearly discernible spike in~the~SMD plot, which is easily detectable by our anomaly detector with little/no FA.
+The~adjacent Figure~\ref{fig:SMD_DF_Robust}b demonstrates that training the~network with synthetic data, which were generated using $L_3$ according to the~procedure explained in~Section~\ref{subsec:dataSet}, and~testing it~with the~in-field collected data set Exp$_\textsf{MV}$ is also able to detect network anomalies.
+The~results from Figure~\ref{fig:SMD_DF_Robust}a,b indicate the~robustness of our solution to variations between training and application data.

-\subsection{Incipient Fault}
+\subsection{Incipient~Fault}